 In the current conditions, nuclear power is one of the most important sectors of Russia’s economy.
 Dynamic development of the sector is one of basic conditions to ensure energy independence of the state and stable growth of the country’s economy.

-Ten nuclear power plants in Russia operate a total of 34 power units: 17 units with VVER reactors (of them 12 units are VVER-1000s and 5 units are VVER-440s of different modifications); 15 units with channel-type reactor (11 units are RBMK-1000s and 4 units are EGP-6s); and 2 units with fast neutron reactors (BN-600 and BN-800).
-Total installed capacity of all power units is 26.7 GW.
-Unit 6 of Novovoronezh NPP is not counted in since it is at the stage of pilot commercial operation.
+Ten nuclear power plants in Russia operate a total of 35 power units: 18 units with VVER reactors (of them 12 units are VVER-1000s, 1 unit is VVER-1200 and 5 units are VVER-440s of different modifications); 15 units with channel-type reactor (11 units are RBMK-1000s and 4 units are EGP-6s); and 2 units with fast neutron reactors (BN-600 and BN-800).
+Total installed capacity of all power units is 27.9 GW.

 Concern Rosenergoatom JSC is an operating organization of Russian NPP’s.
 Following the results of 2016 it again demonstrated the record production.
 Russian nuclear power plant produced 196.37 billion kWh.
 It became possible owing to new capacities and optimization of repairs, uprating of existing units, increase in load factor (83.1% in 2016), and other measures.
 A share of nuclear electricity in the total electricity production in the country approached 18.3%.

 At the present time, ROSATOM builds 8 new power units in Russia.
 It builds also 34 nuclear power units abroad, including Akkuyu NPP (Turkey), Belarus NPP (Belarus), Tianwan II (China) and other.